Sep 14, 2017

 Researcher and neuropathologist Dr. Suzanne M. de la Monte says almost the very same thing.
-She suggests the soaring rates of insulin resistance, related to obesity, type 2 diabetes, and metabolic syndrome are also connected to the current Alzheimer’s epidemic.
+She suggests the soaring insulin resistance rates related to obesity, type 2 diabetes, and metabolic syndrome are also connected to the current Alzheimer’s epidemic.

-Resistance to the effects of insulin can come from having too much insulin circulating in our blood as a result of intake of certain foods and drinks.
-Adopting a strategy to not take in foods that stimulate insulin can lead to lowering insulin levels, which can, over time, allow insulin to work (and signal) properly and reduce or eliminate insulin resistance.
+Resistance to the effects of insulin can come from having too much insulin circulating in our blood due to the intake of certain foods and drinks.
+Adopting a strategy not to take in foods that stimulate insulin can lead to lowering insulin levels, which can, over time, allow insulin to work (and signal) properly and reduce or eliminate insulin resistance.

-Along this same line of thinking is perhaps a bit more extreme idea: a ketogenic diet can improve thinking in people with dementia.
+This same line of thinking is perhaps a more radical idea: a ketogenic diet can improve thinking in people with dementia.

-When your body runs on ketones, in place of glucose, you are said to be ‘in ketosis.’
-These diets were used in the 1920s to stop epileptic seizures in children.
-Getting kids into ketosis stopped seizures in their tracks.
-This shows the power of food to change brain chemistry.
-Maybe it works with AD too.
+When your body runs on ketones in place of glucose, you are said to be ‘in ketosis.’
+These diets were used in the 1920s to stop epileptic seizures in children, and getting kids into ketosis stopped seizures in their tracks.
+This shows the power of food to change brain chemistry, and maybe it works with AD too.

-Should we all strive to get into ketosis, to fast intermittently in order to drive our insulin levels down so that the insulin hormone works properly?
+Should we all strive to get into ketosis intermittently fast to drive our insulin levels down so that the insulin hormone works appropriately?
 Will this reduce the risk of Alzheimer’s?
-Should we (slightly) starve people who already have AD to try to achieve more clarity and focus?
+Should we (slightly) starve people who already have AD to achieve more clarity and focus?